 This Ayurvedic approach to wellness is part of the Ayurvedic view of psychology and mental health, which shares the teachings of Yoga and Vedanta and the promotion of sattvic living and dharmic use of body, prana and senses, while developing higher powers of attention, concentration and discernment.
 Ayurveda teaches us that introspection and meditation should be part of our daily regimen.

 The knowledge of Ayurveda is centered on one’s individual doshic mind-body constitution as the biological humors of Vata, Pitta and Kapha, extending to the play of the three gunas of Sattva, Rajas and Tamas in the mind, and the right use of our senses and motor organs.
-It requires understanding the proper diet, exercise, rest, recreation and sadhana required to keep these factors in harmony.
+It requires understanding the proper diet, exercise, rest, recreation and sadhana to keep these factors in harmony.

 Ayurveda and Self-realization

-We are karmically responsible for who we are and what we do and cannot let others live or think for us.
-Ayurvedic therapies and treatments help restore our organic balance and strengthen our prana and mind so we can follow our own inspiration in life to reach the highest.
+We are karmically responsible for who we are and what we do in life, and cannot let others live or think for us.
+Ayurvedic therapies and treatments help restore our organic balance and strengthen our prana and mind so we can follow our own inspiration to reach the highest.
 Yet Ayurvedic treatments are of little value if we ourselves do not follow an Ayurvedic way of life to sustain them.